-Two predictors are used in the experimentation: a 32KB L-TAGE [10] predictor with maximum history length of 400 bits, and the GTL [3] predictor with 400 maximum history length for the GEHL component and 100000 maximum history length for the TAGE component.
+Two predictors are used in the experimentation: a 32KB L-TAGE [12] predictor with maximum history length of 400 bits, and the GTL [4] predictor with 400 maximum history length for the GEHL component and 100000 maximum history length for the TAGE component.

 For the experiments where selective correlation is used, the selection is applied to the 400 bit global history of the L-TAGE predictor and to the 400 bit history used to access the GEHL component of the GTL predictor.
-Selection was not used for the TAGE component of GTL because the memory requirements required to track affectors and affectees for a 100000 global history were extremely large and beyond the memory capacities of todays servers.
+Selection was not used for the TAGE component of GTL because the memory required to track affectors and affectees for a 100000 global history were extremely large and beyond the memory capacities of todays servers.

-The detection of affectors and affectees is oracle using the dynamic data flow graph of a program.
-For memory instructions, unless stated otherwise, the default policy is to track correlations past memory dependences.
+The detection of affectors and affectees is done on-line using the dynamic data flow graph of a program.
+Unless stated otherwise, the default policy is to track correlations through memory dependences.6